MrFarland/Encyclopedia-Exandria/documentation/Atlas Exandria Cartographer's Guide.md

 order: 0
 pdf-page-style: single-column
 ---
-# Atlas Exandria {.text-center}
+# Atlas Exandria Catrographer's Guide
-#### Cartographer's Guide {.text-center}

-(print-page)

-# Introduction
-Atlas Exandria is an ambitiou ambitious project to create a comprehensive, canon-consistent set of maps for the entire world of Exandria.
-The current release of the Atlas contains numerous maps of the world, continents, and disparate regions of Exandria.
-Maintaining consistency across all of the atlas' many maps has been a challenge, but one that was made easier by this document.
-Contained within this, Cartographer's Guide, are all of the settings and aesthetic choices used to create all of these maps.
+Atlas Exandria is an ambitious project to create a comprehensive, canon-consistent set of maps for the entire world of Exandria.
+While the current release only covers the continents of Tal'Dorei and Wildemount, the plan is to one day include maps of Issylra, Marquet, and the Shattered Teeth.
+Eventually, I hope to even include settlement maps and more.
+To help in the development of those future maps, I thought it wise to create this document to capture all of the settings and aesthetic choices used to create these maps.

-#### Tools

-(print-page)

-Created using the cartography application [Wonderdraft](https://wonderdraft.net), maintaining consistency across multiple maps requires a great deal of effort.
-This document was created to help me achieve that goals while simultaneously helping others recreate the look & feel of these maps and create their own companion maps.
+All of the maps in the Atlas were created using the cartography application [Wonderdraft](https://wonderdraft.net).
+An amazing map-making tool, Wonderdraft has a large number of settings and design choices that can make maintaining consistency across multiple maps difficult.
+In addition to helping me create consistent maps, I wanted to help other recreate the look & feel of these maps so that they can make their own maps or conversions with the same look and feel.

 The maps in Atlas Exandria were created with [Wonderdraft](https://wonderdraft.net) 1.1.4.

-# Appearance
+## Appearance
 While the land depicted in a map is the most important element of any map, the general look & feel of the map is the first thing viewers see and recognize.
 It sets the tone for the map and is nearly as important to the usability of the map as it's accuracy.
 This chapter documents the various settings used to create these maps.

 ### General Settings